logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 </p>

 ### Step 9 Network Security group selection
 In this step, you can select the network security group you want to use to manage the inbound and outbound network rules.
-You can either let Hopsworks.ai create a network security group for you or select an existing security group.
+You can either let [managed.hopsworks.ai](https://managed.hopsworks.ai) create a network security group for you or select an existing security group.
 For more information about how to create your own network security group in Azure refer to [Create a network security group](restrictive_permissions.md#step-2-create-a-network-security-group).

 !!! note
-    Hopsworks.ai require some rules for inbound and outbound traffic in your security group, for more details refer to [inbound traffic rules](restrictive_permissions.md#inbound-traffic) and [outbound traffic rules](restrictive_permissions.md#outbound-traffic).
+    [Managed.hopsworks.ai](https://managed.hopsworks.ai) require some rules for inbound and outbound traffic in your security group, for more details refer to [inbound traffic rules](restrictive_permissions.md#inbound-traffic) and [outbound traffic rules](restrictive_permissions.md#outbound-traffic).

 !!! note
-    Hopsworks.ai attaches a public ip to your cluster by default.
+    [Managed.hopsworks.ai](https://managed.hopsworks.ai) attaches a public ip to your cluster by default.
 However, you can disable this behavior by unchecking the *Attach Public IP* checkbox.

 <p align="center">
   <figure>